France is an absolute must-visit for foodies. From delicious pastries to cheeses, breads, and more, France is a food lover’s dream.

 Experts of flavour, French chefs are world-renowned for their fantastic dishes.
 While upscale French restaurants may be the first thing to come to mind, there is plenty of delicious street food in France you must try.

-Whether you’re discovering the sights and sounds of Paris or wandering the streets of a quaint town or village in the South of France, you will be spoilt for choice when it comes to delicious places to eat.
+Whether you’re discovering the sights and sounds of Paris or wandering the beaches or streets of a quaint town or village in the South of France, you will be spoilt for choice when it comes to delicious places to eat.

 If you’re on the hunt for something casual, you will be spoilt for choice when it comes to street food in France.
 To get you started, here are ten delicious dishes you need to try.